-At the end of 2013, CIBC's Basel III Common Equity Tier 1 ratio on an all-in basis was 9.4%, well above the regulatory target of 7% set by OSFI.
+At the end of 2014, CIBC's Basel III Common Equity Tier 1 ratio on an all-in basis was 10.3%, well above the regulatory target set by OSFI.

-We have defined a target retail/wholesale business mix, as measured by the allocation of economic capital, that is consistent with the type of earnings and risk profile we desire for CIBC.
-For the past few years, our target has been to allocate at least 75% of our economic capital to retail.
-At the end of 2013, the retail allocation was 77% of economic capital, comparable to 2012 and 2011.
-Retail for this purpose includes Retail and Business Banking, Wealth Management and International Banking operations, reported as part of Corporate and Other.
+We have defined a target limit for Wholesale Banking, as measured by the allocation of economic capital, that is consistent with the type of earnings and risk profile we desire for CIBC.
+Our target is to limit the proportion of the economic capital allocated to Wholesale Banking to a maximum of 25% of CIBC's total economic capital.
+At the end of 2014, the economic capital allocated to Wholesale Banking was 22%2, comparable to 2013 and 2012.